Mosque shooter a white nationalist seeking revenge

 “I can’t ... believe that somebody I’ve probably had daily dealings with and had shared conversations and interacted with would be able of something to this extreme,” Tracey Gray told the Australian Broadcasting Corp.

+The rambling manifesto is filled with confusing and seemingly contradictory assertions about his beliefs.

-Beyond his white nationalistic ideals, he also considers himself an environmentalist and a fascist who believes China is the nation that most aligns with his political and social values.
-He has contempt for the wealthiest 1 percent.
-And he singled out American conservative commentator Candace Owens as the person who had influenced him the most.
+Beyond his white nationalistic views, he claimed to be an environmentalist and said he is a fascist who believes China is the nation that most aligns with his political and social values.
+He said he has contempt for the wealthiest 1 percent.
+And he singled out American conservative commentator Candace Owens as the person who had influenced him the most, while saying “the extreme actions she calls for are too much, even for my tastes.”

 In a tweet, Owens responded by saying that if the media portrayed her as the inspiration for the attack, it had better hire lawyers.